OpenSignLabs/OpenSign/docs/docs/help/Templates/publicTemplate.md

 After doing so, a “Create Document” popup will appear, prompting you with the question: “Do you want to create a document using the template you just created?”
 You’ll have the option to choose either “Yes” or “No.”

-Choose "No" you will be redirected to the Manage templates.
+Choose "No" you will be redirected to the Manage templates screen.

 ## Step 4:
 ### Managing and making template public